xtreamsrl/xtream-ai-assignment-ai-scientist/README.md

-# Data Science Interview Assignment
+# xtream AI Assignment

 ## Introduction

 If you read this file, you have passed our initial screening.
 Well done! :clap: :clap: :clap:

-:rocket: The next step to join the Data Science team of [xtream](https://xtreamers.io) is this assignment.
+:rocket: The next step to join the AI team of [xtream](https://xtreamers.io) is this assignment.
 You will find several datasets: please choose **only one**.
 For each dataset, we propose several challenges.
 You **do not need to complete all of them**, but rather only the ones you feel comfortable about or the ones that interest you.

 :sparkles: Choose what really makes you shine!

 :watch: The deadline for submission is **10 days** after you are provided with the link to this repository, so that you can move at your own pace.

 :heavy_exclamation_mark: **Important**: you might feel the tasks are too broad, or the requirements are not fully elicited. **This is done on purpose**: we wish to let you take your own way in